articulate/shush/views/info.md

 Shush is the easiest way to send sensitive information over the internet securely.

 Shush encrypts your message, and the message self-destructs once it’s read.
-It’s like SnapchatTM for plain-text data.
+It’s like Snapchat™ for plain-text data.

 Use Shush to share passwords, keys, tokens, and other private data.